jicrbuh/general_fizzbuzz/README.md

 # General fizzbuzz program

-Accepts two integers, n,m, prints the positive integers from 1 to 100, but if the integer is dividable by n (m) instead of the integer fizz (buzz) is printed.
+The program accepts two integers, n,m, prints the positive integers from 1 to 100, but if the integer is dividable by n (m) instead of the integer fizz (buzz) is printed.
 If the integer is dividable both by n and m, fizzbuzz is printed.

 example usage:
 ```
-./general_fizzbuzz.py 4 7
+./general_fizzbuzz.py 3 7
 ```
 output:
 ```